Overcoming Addiction to the Status Quo

 Addiction to the status quo is something very real and plagues countless individuals.
 Addiction to the status quo can be more damaging than any other addiction because of its vast acceptance, immeasurable prevalence, normalization, and intricate nature.
 Addiction to the status quo doesn’t manifest itself in only one way.
 It comes from being dependent on a combination of subtle societal standards, professional demands, self-criticism, self-doubt, with the key part of it being the need to be “perfect”.
 Perhaps most egregiously, the status quo is accepted and encouraged by virtually everyone.
 Ultimately, it is an imbalance in our perception of ourselves and our role in society and can be just as devastating and even as deadly as traditional substance or behavioral addiction simply because at a minimum, being “perfect” is impossible.

-Courageously weaving her own story through the path of embracing imperfection and vulnerability, Kathryn Burmeister teaches that it is not only possible to overcome this illusory, destructive addiction.
-She makes an open-and-shut case for a life without forced suffering and true happiness.
+Courageously weaving her own story through the path of embracing imperfection and vulnerability, and beating adversity, woman entrepreneur and attorney Kathryn Burmeister teaches that it is not only possible to overcome this illusory, destructive addiction.
+She makes an open-and-shut case for self-care, and a life without forced suffering and true happiness.